IATI/IATI-Stats/README.md

 `returns_intdict` and `returns_int` decorators are provided for this purpose.

 To calculate a new stat, add a function to the appropriate class in `stats.py`.

+### Outputted JSON

+`loop.py` produces json for each file, in the `out` directory.
+This contains the stats calculated for each individual Activity and Organisation, as well as by file.

+`aggregated.py` produces json aggregated at the publisher level, in the `aggregated` directory.
+It also produces `aggregated.json`, which is the same, but for the entire dataset.

+`invert.py` produces `inverted.json`, which has a list of publishers for each stat.

 ## License
 ```